 They say that Amsterdam is the city with the highest density of museums in the whole world!
 So when you visit it, you might get a tiny bit overwhelmed.
 Now, whether you're gonna visit Rijksmuseum or Stedelijk, Van Gogh Museum or Anne Frank house, that's up to you – but this is the museum you shouldn't miss if you are a cat lover.

-Have you ever thought about how awesome would it be to be a cat?
-And what about being a cat who get's even more awesome birhtday presents?
+Have you ever thought about how awesome it would be to be a cat?
+And what about being a cat who gets even more awesome birthday presents?
 That's how this story starts.
-Once upon a time there was a cat by the name of John Pierpont Morgan.
+Once upon a time, there was a cat by the name of John Pierpont Morgan.
 Every five years, J. P. would get a special birthday present.
 Admit it: you would love to have your cat's portrait on dollar bills!
 WE TRUST NO DOG!

 So if you're already buying your cat presents, work on your game.

 KattenKabinet, or The Cat Cabinet, was founded in memory of that apparently magnificent ginger cat.
 J. P. Morgan (1966-1983) was a companion of the museum's founder, Bob Meijer.
 Nowadays, it's a collection of... everything cat!
 Cat-inspired art, memorabilia, and miscellaneous artifacts mix in a wonderful interior of a luxurious canal house.
 And yes, the museum also owns a cat mummy.

 The house that today hosts the Cat Cabinet was originally built for the Van Loon family, and it's nice visiting it for the sake of the house alone.
 (Willem van Loon was a co-founder of the Dutch East-India Company in 1602.)
 Imagine wandering through a beautiful aristocratic villa with a ballroom.
 Now imagine that ballroom filled with cat art!
 What more is there to wish for?